noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ## George Floyd.
 ### Description
-While not a text from a specific author or outlet, the mainstream media coverage of George Floyd's Death was
+While not a text from a specific author or outlet, the mainstream media coverage of George Floyd's Death due to police brutality.

 All media outlets agreed that the Central Park Five were guilty.
-However, since mainstream beliefs have changed and the racial stereotypes are less prevalent, Floyd was portrayed as the victim he was, and act
+However, since mainstream beliefs have changed and the racial stereotypes are less prevalent, people were able to look past the fact that he was a criminal and focus on the  Floyd was portrayed as the victim he was, and action was taken against the police involved.
 ### Differences in representation